techmatlock/c0524-code-solutions/typescript-local-storage/typescript-local-storage-quiz-notes.md

 - How do you store data in `localStorage`?

+By serializing data and then using setItem method.

 - How do you retrieve data from `localStorage`?

+Using the getItem method.

 - What data type can `localStorage` save in the browser?

+JSON

 - When does the `'beforeunload'` event fire on the `window` object?